acch/XML-to-bootstrap/README.md

 ### Features

-Take a look at the [Demo](https://acch.github.io/XML-to-bootstrap/) site to understand how generated pages look like.
+Take a look at the [Demo](https://acch.github.io/XML-to-bootstrap/) site to learn how generated pages look like.

 - Produces clean, fast HTML5 code
 - Static web pages compatible with any web server